PanagiotisKots/PanagiotisKots/README.md

 <br>

-# Make your Move ♟️
+# ♟️ High Level Online Chess Game ♟️

 This is an open chess tournament where ANYONE can play.
 That's the fun part.
 It's your turn to play!
 Move a <!-- BEGIN TURN -->white<!-- END TURN --> piece.